Jeff-411/c-outlook/README.md

-# Outlook Live A11y
+# See Outlook

-This is a new project.
+This is a new project, with a bare-bones file structure.

-- Project working name: Outlook Live A11y
-- Project alias: Ola

 ## Goal